|www.ethanwiner.com - since 1997|

 Debate rages in both audiophile and professional audio circles about the importance of low-level artifacts such as distortion, jitter, quantization noise, and summing errors in DAW software.
 This article addresses the audibility of very soft artifacts, and includes Wave files you can download to discover for yourself at what volume level these artifacts can be heard.

 With modern digital devices jitter is typically 110 to 120 dB below the music, even for inexpensive consumer-grade gear.
 In my experience that is far too soft to be audible.
 Indeed, this is 20 dB or more below the noise floor of a CD!
 Even though jitter is a timing issue, it manifests as FM sidebands - noise-like artifacts that are added to the music.
 Depending on the nature of the jitter the sidebands may be harmonically related or unrelated to the music.
 The spectral content can also vary.
 Both of these affect how audible the jitter will be when music is playing because of the masking effect.
+Absolute volume also affects audibility - the louder something is, the more detail we can hear.

 Masking is a well-known principle by which a loud sound can hide a softer sound if both sounds have similar frequencies.
 This means you can hear treble-heavy tape hiss more readily during a bass solo than during a drum solo.
 Cymbals and snare drums contain a lot of treble, so that tends to hide the hiss.
 Another factor is that our ears are most sensitive to frequencies in the treble range around 2 to 4 KHz, so distortions that lie mostly in that range will be more noticeable and more objectionable than artifacts at lower frequencies.
 Especially when the music does not contain much energy in the same frequency range.
 Likewise, some types of harmonic distortion are more audible than others - buzzy distortion containing mostly higher-order overtones will be more noticeable than distortion that favors lower harmonics.
 And even harmonics are generally less noticeable than odd harmonics because they are octave multiples of the fundamental frequency.
 Intermodulation distortion (IMD) typically contains both low and high frequencies, depending on the frequencies present in the music.
-Some IMD components are not related musically to the fundamental pitches, so IMD is usually more dissonant sounding than harmonic distortion.
+Some IMD components are not related musically to the fundamental pitches, so IMD is usually more noticeable and dissonant sounding than harmonic distortion.

 In fairness, some people believe there's more to the audibility of jitter than just the added artifacts.
 Similarly, quantization noise occurs when reducing 24-bit audio to 16 bits if dither is not applied, and some people believe this can affect things like fullness and stereo imaging.
 However, fullness is a change in frequency response that is easily verified.
 And good imaging, in my opinion, is related more to room acoustics and avoiding early reflections than low-level distortion or microscopic timing errors at radio frequencies.
 THIS article explains what I believe is the main reason people sometimes hear changes in fullness and imaging even when no change is likely or easily explained.